Indiana Court Records

 - Battery

 To reduce a felony to a misdemeanor (only Class D felonies), offenders are typically advised to file a petition to the court five years after the conviction date.
 For non-violent felonies, the violator must file a petition to the court eight years after the conviction date.
-For critical felonies, the waiting period is ten years or more and must have written consent from the prosecutor.
+For critical felonies, the waiting period is ten years or more and requires written consent from the prosecutor.
 Expungement is generally not available for homicide, sex-related crimes, human trafficking, official misconduct, and offenses committed using a deadly weapon.

 How to Expunge Criminal Records in Indiana